zuiun/CongressCucuta/README.md

 ## Installation

-Congress of Cúcuta is released as a single executable, but uses [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0/runtime).
+Congress of Cúcuta is released as a single executable, but uses [.NET 10.0](https://dotnet.microsoft.com/en-us/download).
-Whenever 10.0 comes out, it will use that instead.
 This does mean that Congress of Cúcuta is only tested and intended for Windows, though I strongly suspect it could be emulated without much hassle.

 ## Usage